skienzmatishun/rippreport/content/p/catalyst-last-stand/index.md

   recency_score: 2.7852796135553795
   category_score: 0
   rank: 10
+summary: In our continuous reporting on the Fairhope city council races, we break down how the infamous Three Bs—Jack Burrell, Kevin Boone, and Robert Brown—used public office for personal profit.
+These self-serving councilmen handed lucrative city contracts to political allies while candidate Sherry Sullivan plots to rehire disgraced former officials.
+Fairhope voters must sweep out these corrupt insiders.
 ---
 Two of 5 council seats had no opposition, Place 3, Jimmy Conyers, the best one of the last council will serve 4 more years.
 Place 2, Cory Martin, the first African American to be elected to council, he had no opposition.
 Congratulations to both.